cgarciae/phi/phi/README-template.md

 # Phi
 Python is a very nice language that favor readability, its not very strong at functional programming and this often leads to repetitive code.
-Phi is a library for [fluent](https://en.wikipedia.org/wiki/Fluent_interface) functional programming in Python which includes a DSL based on [applicatives](http://learnyouahaskell.com/functors-applicative-functors-and-monoids) + a Builder class that helps you to port/create libraries that integrate with the DSL.
+Phi is a library for [fluent](https://en.wikipedia.org/wiki/Fluent_interface) functional programming in Python which includes a DSL based On [applicatives](http://learnyouahaskell.com/functors-applicative-functors-and-monoids) + a Builder class that helps you to port/create libraries that integrate with the DSL.

 #### Goals

 * Comming Soon!

 ## DSL
-Phi uses a DSL that allows you to express complex computations by building on simple functions
+Phi uses a DSL that allows you to express complex computations by building On simple functions

 ### Composing
 The most simple thing the DSL does is function composition